Daetalus/Hydrogen/README.md

 tree = new Node(2, new Node(7, new Node(2), new Node(6)), new Node(5))
 tree.print() // Will print [2, [7, [2], [6]], [5]]
 ```

-Hydrogen is intended as more of a learning project for me about writing a bytecode-interpreted language.
-I'm yet to run any benchmarks to see how it stacks up against the popular languages, but I honestly can't wait.